harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/code-coverage.md

 ### PHP

-You can use the [phpdbg](https://www.php.net/manual/en/book.phpdbg.php) tool to generate code coverage reports.
+The built-in [phpdbg](https://www.php.net/manual/en/book.phpdbg.php) tool can generate code coverage reports.

 1. Add the following command to the **Run** step where your run your tests: